Acoustic Guitar Solo Lesson Part 1: A Totally Unique, Creative, And Equally Impressive Way To Solo On Your Acoustic Guitar

 That’s it!

-You now have the foundation for this very unique and creative solo technique.
-I would highly recommend you find a backing track in the key of Em, or G Major as this is relative to Em, and practice playing and creating with this soloing approach.
+I highly recommend finding a backing track in the key of E minor or G Major as it is relative to E minor and practice playing and creating with this soloing approach.